nickecalifornia/laradock-complement/README.md

 ## Laradock Nginx Complement

-More speed in setting up laravel projects with nginx!
+**More speed in setting up laravel projects with nginx!**

 A git submodule to be used together with [laradock-nginx](https://github.com/laradock/laradock).
-Facilitates the configuration of projects in a multi-project environment.
+Facilitates the configuration of projects (/etc/hosts and /nginx/sites/*.conf) in a **multi-project** environment.

 ## Requirements

+- Docker-Compose
 - Laradock with nginx-image

 ## Install

 This module was intended to be used as multiprojects after cloning the laradock into its preferred folder.

 Run: